sderosiaux/every-single-day-i-tldr/README.md

 # 08-03-2018

+- https://stripe.com/blog/operating-kubernetes Stripe extensively testing k8s mainly to run tons of cronjob, fixing bugs, and best "practices", the "game" day.
+Know how k8s behaves in case of different failures.
+Beware of etcd.
+Improve monitoring,
 - https://community.monzo.com/t/resolved-current-account-payments-may-fail-major-outage-27-10-2017/26296/95 Outage caused by 2 bugs: a bug in k8s and etcd client; and another with k8s Service without pods + linkerd "old" version (bug was fixed in next versions)
 - http://blog.erratasec.com/2018/03/some-notes-on-memcached-ddos.html Find the vulnerable memcached instances using masscan and how to deal with it
 - http://degoes.net/articles/blockchain-myths You Know Nothing!